 Twitter: Targeting Retweets and Influentials

-Brett Tabke (@btabke), founder of PubCon, gave an intriguing case study on how PubCon pumped up conference attendance in the midst of the 2008 financial meltdown, when nobody was signing up for conferences.
+Brett Tabke (@btabke), the founder of PubCon, gave an intriguing case study on how PubCon pumped up conference attendance in the midst of the 2008 financial meltdown, when nobody was signing up for conferences.
 PubCon targeted key “influencers” on Twitter, and got them to provide “credibility” for the conference, because the influencers were attending.
 Just 10 Twitter influencers were responsible for over 250 attendees signing up one month before the conference.
 Tweets and word of mouth for the 2008 PubCon were so successful that over 700 attendees signed up for PubCon 09 by late January 2009.
 (Note: attendance at PubCon 2010 was estimated to be over 2,000).

 Take away message: leverage your trusted sources, who can provide you with credibility to influence your consumers.